aspire-fp7/framework/README.md

 To set up an ASPIRE Docker container, you just have to clone this repository which contains the base Docker file.
 As all the actual tools (and Docker support files) are linked into this repository with git submodules, you'll also have to initialize the git submodules in addition to cloning this repository.
-We use a separate script for this, which will also query you to (optionally) install additional support for anti-debugging.
+We use a separate script for this, which will also query you to (optionally) install additional support for anti_debugging.

     # git clone https://github.com/aspire-fp7/framework/
     # cd framework